Grant Writing, Management, and Program Evaluation

 - PAD 5140 - Nonprofit Financial Management

-- PAD 5150 - Understanding and Achieving Funding Diversity
+- PAD 5150 - Philanthropy, Fundraising, and Earned Revenue Strategies

 Current UCCS students wishing to pursue a Graduate Certificate in Grant Writing, Management, and Program Evaluation must submit a Certificate Declaration to firstname.lastname@example.org.
 Students in the Master of Public Administration (MPA) or Master of Criminal Justice programs may count graduate certificate coursework completed with a grade of B- or better toward their degree’s elective requirement, allowing certificate completion along with the MPA or MCJ program.
 Consult with SPA’s graduate student services specialist or relevant program director to verify courses fit into your degree plan.